 Royal Sussex County Hospital

-The refurbishment provided five ground floor treatment rooms, a new reception waiting room, accessible toilets and a utility room.
-There are offices and a training/simulation suite on the first floor, a comms room, additional toilets and multifunctional space for hot desking and small meetings.
+The fit-out included creating five ground floor treatment rooms inside the unit, a new reception waiting room, accessible toilets and a utility room.
+There are also offices and a training/simulation suite on the first floor, with multi-functional space for hot desking and hosting small meetings.

-This will help increase the capacity within the main A&E for patients and allow for better patient flow through all parts of the department.
-This new centre follows on from the opening of nine extra cubicles in the main body of A&E to care for patients who are more critically injured or unwell.
+Our project has increased capacity within the main A&E for patients, creating a better patient flow through all parts of the department.
+It follows on from the opening of nine extra cubicles in the main A&E to care for patients who are more critically injured or unwell.

 Graham Shaw, Managing Director at Willmott Dixon Interiors, said: